netgroup-polito/frog4-openstack-do/README_INSTALL_ONOS.md

 * Follow all the steps listed within the [README_OPENSTACK.md](https://github.com/netgroup-polito/frog4-openstack-do/blob/onos-support/README_OPENSTACK.md) file, except those under "ML2 plugin configuration for ODL" section.
 * When you reach that section, please follow this steps:
- 	* Configure the Modular Layer 2 (ML2) plug-in to use OpenDaylight as a mechanism driver:
+ 	* Configure the Modular Layer 2 (ML2) plug-in to use ONOS as a mechanism driver:
 	* Edit the /etc/neutron/plugins/ml2/ml2_conf.ini file and complete the following actions:

 	    - In the [ml2] section set the following options: